life-itself/tao/governance/v1/README.md

 ### Recognition of value

 We believe that there are many more values than monetary ones.
-Our goal is to create a common yardstick to recognize and remunerate the value members contribute to Life Itself (eg: wellness, art, time, expertise, money…)
+Our goal is to create a common yardstick to recognize and remunerate the value members contribute to AET (eg: wellness, art, time, expertise, money…)

 The principal is that the more you put in the more you get out: